ObjectIsAdvantag/go-samples/shortener/Readme.md

 Example : http://localhost:8080/?url=spark://rooms/4131c373-81db-3731-837a-3d1eedcf76a3
 => redirects to spark://rooms/4131c373-81db-3731-837a-3d1eedcf76a3

-Good to know : this is a ONE hour hack, do not expect to much from this code but to do exactly what it was meant for, ie, to test that an HTTP URL shortener could open a Cisco Spark room
+Good to know : this is a ONE hour hack, do not expect too much from this code but to do exactly what it was meant for, ie., to test that an HTTP URL shortener could open a Cisco Spark room.

 ### How to run